 Please share this job announcement widely with your networks.

-Assistant/Associate Professor of Special Education Low Vision and Blindness
+Special Education Low Vision & Blindness

 The Department of Special Education at Illinois State University (ISU), a large public university with state and nationally recognized teacher preparation programs, invites applications for a tenure track position to be filled at the rank of Assistant/Associate Professor in the area of Low Vision and Blindness.
 The Department serves more than 1,100 students across undergraduate, master’s, and doctoral programs and partners with on-campus laboratory schools.
 Programs include a multicategorical sequence, a deaf and hard of hearing sequence, and a low vision/blindness sequence.
 The ISU Low Vision and Blindness (LVB) Program is one very few undergraduate LVB programs in the country and has a newly revised curriculum that includes extensive assistive technology as well as established connections with school partners.
 The Department is an ideal choice for an individual seeking a balanced professional life where contributions in teaching, research, and service are valued.